Professional Reviews

 CloudVPN Full Review

-I spent the past few weeks testing and researching CloudVPN to see how it compares to other top VPNs, and my conclusion is that other than having some essential security features and descent speeds, there’s nothing special or even good about it.
+I spent the past few weeks testing and researching CloudVPN to see how it compares to other top VPNs, and my conclusion is that other than having some essential security features and decent speeds, there’s nothing special or even good about it.

 What I hate the most about this VPN is that it leaks your DNS data while you’re connected to many of its servers.
 That makes using this VPN completely pointless, as a DNS leak allows your internet service provider (ISP) to monitor what sites you browse.